Calabonga/Calabonga.Commandex.Shell/README.md

 ## History of changes

+### v1.10.0 2024-10-12

+* New parameter created globally - `SettingsPath`.
+It appends possibility store commands settings files separately from commands.
+If it not set then command settings env-files will store in the commands folder.
+* Enigne release update 1.3.0
+* Some summaries added/updated
+* AboutWindow information extended

 ### v1.9.0 2024-10-05

 New feature - OAuth2.0 now in the Commandex Command!
 Authentication OAuth2.0 added (OAuth2.0).
 Demo OAuth2.0 server provided by https://demo.duendesoftware.com.
 Some settings already set up in Commandex.
 You can test OAuth2.0 in Commandex using login/pass bob/bob or alice/alice.
 This logins provided by [Duende](https://demo.duendesoftware.com/grants).